Education in Hebden before 1874

 From this anecdotal evidence, it appears that a day school was established by the Duke of Devonshire's mining agent, who at that time was Stephen Eddy who built Colvend in Grassington, and John Brown was the first schoolmaster.
 It was housed on Low Green in two cottages.
 There is much evidence that largely supports Hammond's memories:

-- Skipton Union, of which Hebden was a member, built its workhouse in about 1840, making the cottages on Low Green available for alternative use.
+- Skipton Union, of which Hebden was a member, built its workhouse in about 1840, making the buildings on Low Green available for alternative use.

-- The 1847 Tithe Map shows a "School House and garden" of 7 perches in area, on Low Green, owned by the "Hebden Freeholders".
-John Bland writing in 1874, says that when the cottages were demolished to make way for the new school they were revealed to have originally been the ancient manor drying-kiln for drying the grain of the township preparatory to its being ground.
+- However, the 1847 Tithe Map shows a "School House and garden" of 7 perches in area, on Low Green, owned by the "Hebden Freeholders", so it is seems that there must have been a day school before John Brown started teaching, established some time between 1840 and 1847 and possibly run by Thomas Howson.
+If this is the case, there must have been a hiatus between Howson and Brown, which was resolved by Eddy's intervention.
+John Bland writing in 1874, recounts how when the cottages were demolished to make way for the new school they were revealed to have originally been the ancient manor drying-kiln for drying the grain of the township preparatory to it being ground.

 It is certain that the township school was established between 1841 and 1845, and likely to have been nearer 1845.
 Hammond's memories may well be confused, and he probably received his initial schooling in the Primitive Methodist Chapel as a toddler, and moved on to John Brown's school when he was a little older.
-John Brown was probably headmaster until about 1876.
+John Brown was probably headmaster until the early 1870s, when he was replaced by John Horner of Burnsall.

 Harry Speight's description of the old school written in 1902 paints a picture of a rudimentary learning environment: "...while the ancient schoolhouse on the village green, looked more like a common mistal than a place of intellectual light.
 No one knows when the old building was erected, but the age of its mossy outer walls probably harked back to the Reformation, and before the days when chimneys were in general use.
 The well-seasoned oaken rafters were as black with smoke as the most remote Highland cottar's shieling at the present day.